-Minimum 2.1 in any discipline or 2.2 at undergraduate level with an MSc in a relevant subject area
+Minimum 2.1 in any discipline or 2.2 at undergraduate level with an MSc at merit level in a relevant subject area

 Band A course English Requirements - see https://warwick.ac.uk/study/postgraduate/apply/english

-Home/EU (PhD/EngD) studentships available for October 2020 entry, a full award will cover:-
+(PhD/EngD) studentships available for HOME students for October 2021 entry, a full award will cover:-

 - 100% tuition fees for 4 years